ux-talk-tokyo/ux-talk-tokyo/docs/_posts/2019-05-21-52-aki-saarinen-on-ai-and-lehel-babos-on-ui-animation.md

 ---
 layout: post
-title: 2019 May-#52: Aki Saarinen on "AI" & Lehel Babos on "UI Animation"
+title: 2019 May-#52 -  Aki Saarinen on "AI" & Lehel Babos on "UI Animation"
-snippet: Before we start...
-Just a message from the organisers - if you reserve a ticket and then can't ...
+snippet: Before we start- Just a message from the organisers - if you reserve a ticket and then can't -
 ---
 102 participants